 New for 2016: There are two options for the route between Pinchot Pass and Glen Pass

-Note: The new B route is courtesy of our friends Jim Yurchenco and Amy Lauterbach who traversed/scouted it in September 2016.
+Note: The new B route is courtesy of our friends Jim Yurchenco and Amy Lauterbach who traversed/scouted it in September 2016 (see their Baxter Pass article).
 Thanks a million!

 - This version follows the JMT all the way from Pinchot Pass to Glen Pass.
 It has the advantage of being on-trail, easy to follow and with little risk.
 It’s disadvantages are the usual hiker traffic on the JMT and especially in the Rae Lakes Basin.
 Also, it is the only point on the route that drops below 10,000 feet into “Woods Hole,” at 8,500 ft. (if you take Option B the entire SoSHR will be over 10K.)

 - *This version leaves the JMT and takes a higher off-trail route.
 After going over Pinchot Pass it goes off-trail to the Woods Lake Basin.
 Then summits Mt.
 Baxter to gain access to Baxter Lakes Basin.
 From there the route briefly regains the JMT before going southwest at Arrowhead Lake to bypass Rae Lakes via 60 Lakes Basin.
 It regains the JMT at the base of Glen Pass.
 The advantages of this route is that it avoids some of the highest JMT traffic areas including Rae Lakes.
 It it is a much higher route (keeping your entire SoSHR hike above 10,000 feet), with superb views.
 There’s the option of an easy and fine summit of Mt.
 Cotter from 60 Lakes Basin.
 Downsides are challenging navigation, strenuous hiking, and some risk crossing between Woods Lake and Baxter Lakes.